DISCERNING READERS

 Employment Security

-A high-quality, color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2023: Employment Security.
+A high-quality, color slide with the tagline: Arvind Krishna's Overall Employment Security Performance from 2020 to 2024.

 Employees are less efficient when worried about their employment.
 Maybe that is why sales and profit productivity keeps dropping when IBM's 2021 Annual Report states, "In response to changing business needs, the company periodically takes workforce reduction actions to improve productivity."